 In the event of severe weather – are you confident your vessel will be safe?

-It also means the threat of tropical cyclones is high, and it’s advised boat owners be well prepared.
+This summer the threat of tropical cyclones is high, and it’s advised boat owners be well prepared.

-Preparing For A Cyclone – Marine Support:
+Marine Support: Preparing For A Cyclone / Extreme Weather

-Evacuated Cairns Marlin Marina photograph, courtesy of Ports North
+Evacuated Cairns Marlin Marina.
+Photograph courtesy of Ports North

 Evacuation Assistance – Port of Cairns

 - Vessel Relocation & Towage in Cairns Port

 - Secure Watercraft To Designated Sheleted Mooring /

 - Re-Berth Vessels In Cairns Marina Once